ChrisEYin/chriseyin/_posts/2013-05-28-made-to-stick.md

 ---
 title: Reading Notes - Made to Stick
-subtitle: A storytelling framework from the NY Times Bestseller by Chip & Dan Heath
+subtitle: A storytelling framework from the NY Times Bestseller by Chip & Dan Heath.
 layout: post
 ---